Mvellimana/ME396P-Final-Project/README.md

  * Pause - Pauses input audio file.
  * Resume - Resume input audio file.
  * Play Generated Music - Plays output midi music file.
- * Play to External device - Midi communication with external synthesizer (midi player required for it to work)

- * Play External Device - Connects to a external synthesizer (PC has a preinstalled synthesizer device)
+ * Play to External Device - Connects to a external synthesizer (PC has a preinstalled synthesizer device)
- *
 While connecting to external device please refer to the output console to specify the port and channel parameters.
 Yout will to specify the port to which your device appears and its channel (the channel can be preconfigured on your external devices).
  ![image](https://user-images.githubusercontent.com/20881669/205016541-c71e1aa0-59e5-4477-ab28-00b3b29f7d25.png)